 Located in Emirates Hills alongside the Al Khail road, DIA opened on September 10, 2005 with more than 500 students from 55 countries and an equally diverse faculty of more than 50 members of 18 different nationalities.
-Today the school is home to 2,290 students from over 80 nationalities, looked after by 184 teachers and 34 teaching assistants.
+As September 2022, the school is home to over 2,500 students from over 80 nationalities, looked after by approximately 200 teachers and 40 teaching assistants.
+The capacity of the school is between 2,500 and 2,600 students depending on grade and is, therefore, currently full.
 No one nationality dominates, but reflecting the UAE, the largest single nationality of students is Indian and the largest nationality group among teachers in British.

 In August 2021, the leadership of the school was handed to Mr. Ian Thurston.
 Mr. Thurston was recently a member of the Senior leadership team at Dar Al Marefa School in Dubai, having previously spent a significant period at Jumeirah English Speaking School Arabian Ranches - a school which although offering the UK curriculum through to Year 11, was one of the first to adopt the IB Diploma Programme and one of the most successful in terms of academic outcomes.

 In July 2022, it was announced that Mr. Thurston would be joining the newer sister school of Dubai International Academy Al Barsha, and the leadership at DIA Emirates Hills will be in the trusted hands of the current Vice Principal and Head of Secondary School, Mr. Hitesh Bhagat.